matvign/batchrenamer/docs/documentation.md

 * If one argument, remove instances of PATTERN
 * If two arguments, replace all instances PATTERN by REPL
 * If three arguments, replace COUNT'th instance of PATTERN by REPL

-Second argument default is "".
+Default argument for REPL is `""`.

 ##### Examples
 Under construction...